Democrats push DHS for plan to root out internal extremists

 The letter, signed by members of both chambers, cites a Project on Government Oversight report from last year that found that more than 300 individuals of the far-right Oath Keepers militia “described themselves as current or former employees of the Department of Homeland Security.”

-DHS last year, in response to a request from Homeland Security Secretary Alejnado Mayorkas, issued a report that “found very few instances of the DHS workforce having been engaged in domestic violent extremism.”
+Last year, in response to a request from Homeland Security Secretary Alejandro Mayorkas, the DHS issued a report that “found very few instances of the DHS workforce having been engaged in domestic violent extremism.”
 But the review acknowledged “significant gaps that have impeded its ability to comprehensively prevent, detect, and respond to potential threats related to domestic violent extremism within DHS.”

 The Democrats’ letter asks about the status of a DHS directive that pledged to “prevent, detect, and respond to violent extremist activity within the DHS workforce” as well as spelling out DHS policies for interaction with such groups.